SelfFormat/your-random-quotes/readme.md

 [ ] display random quote (but not the previous one)

 ## DONE:

+[x] Populate recyclerview with quotes once user is logged in

 [x] Restrict adding quotes screen only for logged in user